Teams

 GLTC offers a Men's Night (Tuesdays 6-8pm) and a Ladies Night (Thursdays 6-8pm) for those members who want match play tennis.

-At the start of the season, team captains often use these sessions to give pairs who play in matches the opportunity to play together.
-Usually this takes the form of the first hour dedicated to getting people playing in their pairs and playing opponents of a similar standard.
-All members are still welcome to attend.
+At the start of the season, team captains will use these sessions to give pairs who play in matches the opportunity to play together.

-Four courts are set aside for these evenings, including on match nights.
+Four or five courts are set aside for these evenings, with allowance for match nights.

 Men's & Ladies Night September - March